-- All staff will be alert to signs of mental illhealth and be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation - All staff will take immediate action and speak to a DSL and record on MyConcern if they have a mental health concern about a child that is also a safeguarding concern - As a Trust we take seriously our organisational and professional role in supporting and promoting mental health and wellbeing of children/young people through: - Prevention: creating a safe and calm environment where mental health problems are less likely, improving the mental health and wellbeing of the whole school population, and equipping students to be resilient so that they can manage the normal stress of life effectively.
-This will include teaching about mental students wellbeing through the curriculum and reinforcing this teaching through school activities and ethos; - Identification: recognising emerging issues as early and accurately as possible; - Early support: helping students to access evidence based early support and interventions; and - Access to specialist support: working effectively with external agencies to provide swift access or referrals to specialist support and treatment
+- All staff will be alert to signs of mental ill-health and be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - It is key that staff are aware of how these children's experiences, can impact on their mental health, behaviour, attendance and progress at school. - All staff will take immediate action and speak to a DSL and record on MyConcern if they have a mental health concern about a child that is also a safeguarding concern. - As a Trust we take seriously our organisational and professional role in supporting and promoting mental health and wellbeing of children/young people through: - Prevention: creating a safe and calm environment where mental health problems are less likely, improving the mental health and wellbeing of the whole school population, and equipping students to be resilient so that they can manage the normal stress of life effectively.
+This will include teaching students about mental wellbeing through the curriculum and reinforcing this teaching through academy activities and ethos. - Identification: recognising emerging issues as early and accurately as possible. - Early support: helping students to access evidence based early support and interventions; and - Access to specialist support: working effectively with external agencies to provide swift access or referrals to specialist support and treatment.

-8. The Designated Teacher for Looked After and Previously Looked After Children
+7. The Designated Teacher for Looked After and Previously Looked After Children